solisaegis/SolisAegis/analytical-papers/readme.md

 Coexilia remains complete and closed.

-These materials exist outside that boundary and do not imply continuation.
+These documents exist outside that boundary and do not imply continuation, extension, or reinterpretation of Coexilia.

 Nothing further is implied.